hpccsystems-solutions-lab/EntertainmentData/README.md

 - Problem that was chosen (What categories and datasets were selected)
 - How you approached the solution
-- Display results (ROXIE or Visualization)- please reference pertinent ECL workunits with submission
-- Demo of work via a PowerPoint presentation or live demo

 ## Tips for a Great Score